A characterization of chains in dimension three: Chains

 \end{proof}

 \begin{remark} The 3D path geometry obtained in Theorem \ref{thm:2d-path-geometries-generalized-chains} is an example of variational orthopath structures defined in \cite{MS-cone}.
-This is due to the fact that in the path geometry $(Q,\scX,\scV)$ the conformal class of the bundle metric $[s^*\beta^1\circ s^*\beta^2]\subset \mathrm{Sym}^2(\scV^*)$ is well-defined for any section $s\colon Q\to\cG_{D_r}$ and the 2-form $\rho$ is a \emph{compatible} quasi-symplectic 2-form, i.e. $\rho\w\rho\neq 0,\exd\rho=0,$ the paths are characteristic curves of $\rho$ and the fibers of $Q\to N$ are isotropic.
+This is due to the fact that in the path geometry $(Q,\scX,\scV)$ the conformal class of the bundle metric $[s^*\beta^1\circ s^*\beta^2]\subset \mathrm{Sym}^2(\scV^*)$ is well-defined for any section $s\colon Q\to\cG_{D_r}$ and the 2-form $\rho$ is a \emph{compatible} quasi-symplectic 2-form, i.e. $\rho\w\rho\neq 0,\exd\rho=0,$ the paths are characteristic curves of $\rho,$ and the fibers of $Q\to N$ are isotropic.
 It is shown in \cite{MS-cone} that the paths of such structures are the extremal curves of a class of non-degenerate first order Lagrangians.
-Using Cartan-K\"ahler analysis, it follows that their local generality depends on 3 functions of 3 variables. \end{remark} \begin{remark} The sign of $W_2$ determines the orientation induced on the 2D path geometry $(N,\scD_1,\scD_2)$ from the 3D path geometry $(Q,\scX,\scV)$ where $\scD_i=\tau_*\langle\tfrac{\partial}{\partial\alpha^i}\rangle$.
-More precisely, before normalizing $W_2$ to $\pm 1,$ one has $\exd\alpha^0\equiv W_2\alpha^1\w\alpha^2$ mod $\{\alpha^0\}.$ Thus, when $W_2>0$ it follows that $\alpha^1$ and $\alpha^2$ are $\scD_1$-positive and $\scD_2$-positive, respectively, and $\alpha^0$ is positive with respect to the induced co-orientation on the contact distribution $\scC=\scD_1\oplus\scD_2$, as we recalled at the end of \ref{sec:solut-equiv-probl}.
-Similarly, it follows that when $W_2<0$ then $\exd\alpha^0$ in \eqref{eq:general-chain-2D-path} changes to $\exd\alpha^0\equiv-\alpha^1\w\alpha^2$ modulo $\{\alpha^0\}.$ Thus, the descent from the 3D path geometry to the 2D path geometry, as described above, induces a negative co-orientation.
-In \cite[Corollary 4.4]{CZ-CR} the relation between the sign of $W_2$ and the orientation induced on the 2D path geometry is described by the fact that chain preserving contact diffeomorphisms induce an automorphism or an anti-automorphism of the underlying structure, which in our case is either a 2D path structure or a 3D CR structure. \end{remark}
+Using Cartan-K\"ahler analysis, one can find the local generality of real analytic 3D path geometries satisfying the conditions in Theorem \ref{thm:2d-path-geometries-generalized-chains}.
+It turns out that their local generality is 3 functions of 3 variables. \end{remark} \begin{remark} The sign of $W_2$ determines the orientation induced on the 3D para-CR geometry $(N,\scD_1,\scD_2)$ from the 3D path geometry $(Q,\scX,\scV)$ where $\scD_i=\tau_*\langle\tfrac{\partial}{\partial\alpha^i}\rangle$.
+More precisely, before normalizing $W_2$ to $\pm 1,$ one has $\exd\alpha^0\equiv W_2\alpha^1\w\alpha^2$ mod $\{\alpha^0\}.$ Thus, when $W_2>0$ it follows that $\alpha^1$ and $\alpha^2$ are $\scD_1$-positive and $\scD_2$-positive, respectively, and $\alpha^0$ is positive with respect to the induced co-orientation on the contact distribution $\scC=\scD_1\oplus\scD_2$, as we recalled at the end of \ref{sec:cr-3-manifolds}.
+Similarly, it follows that when $W_2<0$ then $\exd\alpha^0$ in \eqref{eq:general-chain-2D-path} changes to $\exd\alpha^0\equiv-\alpha^1\w\alpha^2$ modulo $\{\alpha^0\}.$ Thus, the descent from the 3D path geometry to the 3D para-CR geometry, as described above, induces a negative co-orientation.
+In \cite[Corollary 4.4]{CZ-CR} the relation between the sign of $W_2$ and the orientation induced on the 3D para-CR geometry is described by the fact that chain preserving contact diffeomorphisms induce an automorphism or an anti-automorphism of the underlying structure, which in our case is either a 3D para-CR or CR structure. \end{remark}